 Kindly recall that one of the core obligations of your registered business name (which you seek to upgrade to a company) is the filing of annual returns with the Corporate Affairs Commission at 30 June of every year, after the year of registration.

-Now, according to Section 587 of the Corporate and Allied Matters Act, Annual Returns is a form showing the particulars of the firm, company or individuals, the nature of the business carried on, and the state of the financial affairs of the business carried on by the firm, company or individual in the business name during the preceding period of January 1 to December 31.
+Now, according to the Corporate and Allied Matters Act 2020, Annual Returns is a form showing the particulars of the firm, company or individuals, the nature of the business carried on, and the state of the financial affairs of the business carried on by the firm, company or individual in the business name during the preceding period of January 1 to December 31.

 This is a mandatory obligation of every registered business name in Nigeria, failure to so do normally attracts a penalty.

-I took you through the above in order to whet your appetite and familiarise you with the following steps to upgrade your business name to a limited liability company in the simplest form.
+I took you through the above in order to whet your appetite and familiarise you with the process.
+The following steps will guide you on how to upgrade your business name to a limited liability company:

 Write an application to the Registrar – General of the Corporate Affairs Commission to upgrade your business name to a Limited Liability Company.